adri188/stock_analysis/README.md

 ## Summary
-' advantage and disadvantages of refactoring code and How do these pros and cons apply to refactoring the original VBA script?
 ReFactoring the code gives you the opportunity to go over ways to always improve the way you programm, also allows for avoiding wasting time trying to start everything from scratch when a similar solution is already developed and available.
-However when doing so one must make sure the code is well tagged and structured, and that you are able to follow a structure and a debugging/testing strategy that allows for the process to really be value added rather than consuming more time and effort.
+However when doing so one must make sure the code is well tagged and structured, and that you are able to follow the logic and have a clear debugging/testing strategy that allows for the process to really be value added rather than consuming more time and effort.
-Regarding the Challenge Example
+Regarding the Challenge Example it was helpful having the initial code to get ahead on the logic .
+I tried to breakdown the requests and tested as I was making changes in order to properly debug.
+I was getting and overflow error, which I was able to figure out going through the logic and comparing with original code.